guillermo-carrasco/TACA/doc/_templates/delivery.rst

 abort the delivery of the current sample.
 It is therefore important to review the log file after delivery.

+After successful delivery of a sample or project, the delivery status in the tracking database will be updated.
+Failed or aborted deliveries will not result in an updated delivery status.

-The delivery is broken down into two steps: *staging* and *transfer*.
+The delivery is broken down into two steps: **staging** and **transfer**.

 Staging
 -------